OHI-Science/OHI-website/content/goals/livelihoods-and-economies/_index.md

 The jobs and revenue produced from marine-related industries are clearly of huge value to many people, even for those people who do not directly participate in marine-related industries.
 People value community identity, tax revenue, and indirect economic and social impacts of a stable coastal economy.
 This goal tracks **the number and quality of jobs and the amount of revenue produced across as many marine-related industries/sectors as possible** through two sub-goals, Livelihoods and Economies.
 A score of 100 reflects productive coastal economies that avoid the loss of ocean-dependent livelihoods while maximizing livelihood quality.

-#### LEARN MORE
-Explore the full description of the data and model used in the Global OHI Assessment.
-Or, take a look at the "Practical Guidance" to get advice on adapting the goal for future assessments, and to see how previous [OHI+ assessments](LINK TO OHI+ page) have assessed goals to address differences in data availability or priorities.

-[Two buttons: OHI Model, Practical Guidance]

 ----